4 min read

 "No."

-"Julian, feeding her is nice, but eat your own food first."
+"Yuri, feeding her is nice, but eat your own food."

 "...Okay."

-"Even though there's talk of engagement from the Imperial family, nothing's been decided yet.
-The children are still young, and His Majesty only mentioned it in passing, so don't worry too much."
+"Even if engagement talk came up from the Imperial family, nothing's confirmed yet.
+The children are still young, and His Majesty only mentioned it in passing.
+Don't worry so much."

 'No, wait.'

-In the original work, Royna was the sole heir of the Remetio ducal family.
-But now there were two heirs including me, so there would be no problem with succession even if one married into the Imperial family.
+In the original, Royna was the Remetio ducal house's only heir.
+But now there were two heirs including me, so one could marry into the Imperial family without succession issues.

-'But the prince is a sub male lead.'
+'But the Imperial Prince is the sub-male lead.'

-"Do I have to go to the Imperial Palace?"
+"Do I have to go to the palace?"

-"No, you don't have to.
+"No, you don't need to.
 If you don't want to go, you don't have to."

 "..."

-"There's a child at the Imperial Palace who could become Tilly's friend, that's all.
-If you don't want to be friends with that child either, I won't try to arrange friends for you on purpose anymore."
+"There's a child at the palace who could be Tilly's friend.
+If you don't want to befriend that child either, I won't try to arrange friends for you anymore."

-Currently, the only child my age living in the Imperial Palace was His Highness the Prince.
-Since I kept escaping whenever she tried to arrange friends, Roxana seemed to have pulled out her last resort.
-I sighed and said as if I had no choice.
+Currently the only child my age residing at the palace was His Imperial Highness the Prince.
+Since I kept escaping whenever she tried making friends for me, Roxana seemed to have pulled out her final option.
+I sighed and spoke as if I had no choice:

 "This is the last time."

-'I need to engrave fear in his childhood to the extent that he'll never want to see me again.'
+'I need to carve fear into his childhood so thoroughly he'll never want to see me again.'